velexi-corporation/VLXI-Cookiecutter-Julia/templates/README.md

 * `templates/docs`: directory containing Julia Documenter files and templates

 * `templates/src`: directory containing a simple example of the code organization guidelines.
-Refer to the [src/README.md](src/README.md) file for more details.
+  Refer to the [Velexi Julia Code Organization and Style Conventions][vlxi-code-conventions] file for more details.

   * `XYZModule.jl`: an example Julia module
   * `XYZType.jl`: an example source file for defining a type